Sethupathi: Sethupathis of Ramnad and Sivaganga

 The rulers of Ramnad and Sivaganga region of early 17th century were called Sethupathis.
 The Nayak ruler Muthukrishnappa Nayak reestablished the ancient line of Sethupathys who were the chieftains under the pandyas in the beginning of 17th century as protector and guardian of the pilgrims to Sethusamudram and Rameswaram.
 The protector of Sethusamudram was called as Sethupathy.
-Sadaikkathevar was a loyal subordinate of the Nayaks.
-He emerged as the chief of the poligas.
+Sadaikkathevar emerged as the chief of the poligas.
 Sethupathis were maravas of Ramnad, Madurai and Tirunelveli.
 They had Ramnad as their official headquarters.
 Sadaikkathevar and his son KuttanSethupathi acted as Sethupathis and extended protection to the pilgrims who visited Rameswaram.
 Apart from giving protection two Sethupathis did religious services to the Ramanathaswamy temple at Rameswaram.
 The Sethupathis also issued copper coins until they became Zamindar in the 18th century, the coins depict horses and peacocks with deity on the obverse and the name Sethupathi in Tamil on the reverse.